Nathan Healy

 Albany Electricity Prices

-Albany homeowners pay some of the highest electricity rates in the country — and that gap with the national average keeps growing.
+Albany residents pay some of the highest electricity rates in the country — and those rates have been climbing steadily.

 Price of Energy: New York vs National Average